-This competition is also known as The Kennel Club of Philadelphia Dog Show, started way back in 1879!
-It has a long, beloved history of showing and competing the best dogs in the country.
+This competition, also known as The Kennel Club of Philadelphia Dog Show, started way back in 1879!
+It has a long, beloved history of showing and competing with the best dogs in the country.

 Aren’t sure what all the breed categories mean or include?
 Here’s a comprehensive list with examples:

 - Sporting — hunting and field dogs.
 German Shorthaired Pointers, Cocker Spaniels